ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 **21st July, 2022**
 Updating `README.md` file with updated layout, color scheme and new pages.

-**25th July, 2022**
+**27th July, 2022**
-Updating aside scrolling, header and footer sizing and responsiveness.
+Updating section scrolling, header and footer sizing and responsiveness.

 ------